bmlt-enabled/yap/docs/docs/helpline/hidden-service-bodies.md

 You will need to also ensure that PHP has write access to write to this folder, in order to store the authentication cookie from the BMLT root server.

-**NOTE: This will not work for the Tomato server, because there is no concept of authentication.**
+**NOTE: This will not work for the Aggregator server, because there is no concept of authentication.**